amurchick/back-proxy/README.md

 #### Create config

-Please copy `config.default.js` to `config.js` and modify to you needs.
+Please copy `config.default.js` to `config.js` and modify to you needs:

 ```javascript
 module.exports = {